knocklabs/docs/pages/notification-feeds/customizing-ui.md

 ### Adding other inline actions

-If you have a more advanced usecase, you can render whatever inline component you wish using the same technique as above.
+If you have a more advanced use case, you can render any inline component you wish using the same technique as above.

 ```jsx
 import {